assertj/assertj/CONTRIBUTING.md

 It's ok not to follow some of the rules described above if you have a good reason not to (use your best judgement)

-[assertj-examples](https://github.com/assertj/assertj-examples) shows how to efficiently use AssertJ through fun unit test examples, it can be seen as AssertJs living documentation.
+[assertj-examples](https://github.com/assertj/assertj-examples) shows how to efficiently use AssertJ through fun unit test examples, it is a kind of living documentation.

 ## Rebase your PR on main (no merge!)

-We prefer integrating PR by squashing all the commits and rebase it to main, if you PR has diverged and needs to integrate with main, please rebase on main but do not merge as it will prevent rebasing later on.
+We prefer integrating PR by squashing all the commits and rebase it to `main`, if your PR has diverged and needs to get the newer `main` commits, please rebase on `main` but **do not merge `main` in your PR branch** as it will prevent rebasing later on.

 ## Naming conventions with some examples: